Overview of Projects

 The School Committee has voted to support the MPC's recommendation of planning to rebuild a seventh school once enrollment rises and trends past 2,350 students.

 The consolidation from seven to six neighborhood schools will trigger a need for a town-wide elementary school redistricting.

-The new redistricting map is not expected to take effect until 2024 at the earliest.
+The new redistricting map is not expected to be fully implemented until 2024.
 But the MSBA required the Town to include a redistricting plan when it sought approval from the MSBA Board of Directors for the "preferred solution" of building an all-new Hardy.

 To meet this requirement, the School Committee, which is responsible for the WPS attendance zone map, undertook a redistricting process in early 2020.
 To assist with the planning, the school department hired a consultant, AppGeo, and convened a Superintendent's Advisory Group on Redistricting that included representatives from all elementary schools.

 The redistricting map that was developed and voted by the School Committee in the event of a Hardy build is slated to go into effect after the Hunnewell and Hardy schools are complete.
 That map can be found here.